kjenike/panagram/README.md

 - Right now, there is a bug (issue #7) when indexing very large genomes with very large chromosomes.
 We are activley working to fix this.
 - Indexing sometimes fails when working with more than 32 genomes
 - Mash dendogram leaf placement is not always perfect
 - Installing on a mac can be tricky.
 Will need to include a more detailed list of dependancies

+# Ideas for improvement
+- Add a row for gene coverage (rather than just gene density) for the third tab.
+- Update the step size in the control panel.
+- Add the actual sequence.

 ## More information coming soon!